ordina-jworks/ordina-jworks.github.io/_posts/2019-08-31-Monitoring-serverless-apps-on-AWS.md

 # Xray: distributed tracing
 Serverless architectures are like microservices: distributed systems.
-Remember the schema of the technical landscape I showed abowe?
+Remember the schema of the technical landscape I showed above?
 You need ID which you can use to correlate requests in different services and thereby trace a full transaction that started with an incoming event.
 A function can receive an http request and put a message on a SNS topic.
-A second functio listens on this topic and puts an item in a database.
+A second function listens on this topic and puts an item in a database.
 The database stream triggers an other function.
 This third function asynchronously calls a fourth function.
 I can go on like this for quite a while.